 One of the food trends I’ve noticed lately is making homemade versions of store-bought foods.
 While recipes for making treats like Oreos at home have been around for awhile, they have become especially popular in recent years.
 Maybe it’s because in the present economy, a lot of people are looking to save money wherever they can, including at the grocery store.
 Maybe it’s because more and more people are trying to avoid processed foods in favor of more natural, whole foods.
 Or maybe it’s simply because many people enjoy cooking and baking so much that they can’t resist trying their hand at making store-bought classics themselves.

 In any case, whether you love Oreos, can’t stop eating Cheez-Its, or adore Fig Newtons, now you can enjoy homemade versions of your favorite treats.
-Here are just a few cookbooks with recipes for making sweets, snacks, condiments, and other store-bought foods from scratch:
+Below, you’ll find a small selection of cookbooks with recipes for making sweets, snacks, condiments, and other store-bought foods from scratch.

 More snack books you may enjoy …

 Featured Image Credit: Hostess Cupcake Split by Evan Amos via Wikimedia Commons, made available under the Creative Commons CC0 1.0 Universal Public Domain Dedication.